Randolph Isham Routh: Major work

-Routh was not idle during the next two year interval on half pay, he wrote Observations on the Commissariat Field Service and Home Defences (1845, and 2nd ed.
+During the next two year interval on half pay, he wrote Observations on the Commissariat Field Service and Home Defences (1845, and 2nd ed.
 London, 1852), a handbook for Commissariat officers.
-It was quoted as an authority by Alexander William Kinglake in his Invasion of the Crimea.
-His son, Commissary General Leonce Routh, certainly used that handbook during his service at Sevastopol.

 Irish Famine Relief Commission

 After two years on half pay, Routh was selected to be Chairman of the Irish Famine Relief Commission in November 1845, presiding until October 1848.
 He was again an obvious choice.
 He had expertise at the logistics of feeding and supplying large armies of men, and had written the authoritative book on the subject.
 Who better to select to superintend the feeding and distribution of relief during the Great Famine?
 For this service, his knighthood was elevated to KCB on 29 April 1848.
 He died in London, at 19 Dorset Square, on 29 November 1858 and was buried in London's Kensal Green Cemetery in the family plot there.

 Family

 Routh married, first, on 26 December 1815, in Paris, Adèle Joséphine Laminière (Lamy), daughter of one of Napoleon Bonaparte's civil officers; who died of childbirth complications 1827 in Quebec.
 Secondly, at Quebec in 1830, Marie Louise (1810–1891), daughter of Judge Jean-Thomas Taschereau (1778-1832) and sister of Cardinal Elzéar-Alexandre Taschereau.
 Routh sired 15 children, 7 by his first wife, 9 by his second, 3 dying as infants.
 By his first wife notably, Commissary General Randolph Routh CB, Commissary General Leonce Routh, Capt.
 Jules Isham Routh of the Royal Welch Fusiliers who died of typhus in Ireland 1848 working with his Father on famine relief.
 By his second wife, the Cambridge mathematician Edward John Routh DSc, FRS, FRAS, Thomas Alfred Routh FRGS, and merchant Francis Alexander Routh of Montreal, Consul for Portugal.